Loading...

 Is that true or is that false?
 Alright, if you chose false, then that is indeed correct.

-Why is it a false statement?
-Is it false because bombing from the air did cause civilian casualties, but on the ground, troops were careful to avoid killing civilians?
+But let's justify this answer now then, why is it a false statement?
+Is it false because bombing from the air did cause civilian casualties but on the ground troops were careful to avoid killing civilians?
 Or is it false because both bombing from the air and search and destroy missions on the ground caused many civilian casualties?
 Choose your justification now.

-Alright, if you chose B, then congratulations.
+Alright, it right, if you chose B, then congratulations, that is indeed correct.

-I want you to think, how useful is this source for an inquiry into the impact of the war on the people of Vietnam?
-So I'd like you to use the source and your own knowledge to answer this question.
+I wanna think how useful is this source for an inquiry into the impact of the war on the people of Vietnam?
+So I'd like to use the source and your own knowledge to answer this question, but let's just take a look at the source first of all before we do that.

-Kerry was a Vietnam veteran with medals for bravery who became an anti-war protestor at his return to the USA.
+Kerry was a Vietnam veteran with medals for bravery who became an anti-war protestor at his return to the USA, later on, he also became a senator as well.

 And he says, "Most Vietnamese people didn't even know the difference between communism and democracy.

-They only wanted to work in rice paddies without helicopters strafing," which is shooting, "them and bombs with napalm burning their villages and tearing their country apart.
+They only wanted to work in rice paddies without helicopters strafing," which is shooting them, "and bombs with napalm burning their villages and tearing their country apart.

-They wanted everything to do with the war, particularly with this foreign presence of the United States of America, to leave them alone in peace, and they practised the art of survival by siding with whichever military force was present at a particular time, be it Vietcong, North Vietnamese, or American."
-So as a reminder, you need to use this source to, right, answer the question: How useful is the source for an inquiry into the impact of the war on the people of Vietnam?
-Try and use your own knowledge as well to answer this question.
+They wanted everything to do with the war, particularly with this foreign presence of the United States of America, to leave them alone in peace, and they practiced the art of survival by siding with whichever military force was present at a particular time, be it Vietcong, North Vietnamese, or American."
+So as a reminder, you need to use this source to right answer the question, how useful is the source for an inquiry into the impact of the war on the people of Vietnam?
+Try and use your own knowledge as well when answering this question, pause a video now I'll have a go with that and I'll see you once you've finished.

 Okay, welcome back.